balintbrews/lambda-slack/README.md

-# `aws-lambda-cloudwatch-slack`
+# lambda-slack

-Node.js code for an AWS Lambda function to send notifications on Slack about events occurring in AWS CodeBuild.

-## Setup

-Set these environment variables in your Lambda function config:

-* `slackWebhookUrl`
-* `slackChannel`
+AWS Lambda function for sending highly customizable messages to Slack using data from any kind of payload, i.e. CloudWatch events or HTTP requests received on API Gateway endpoints.